-Also note that, for owned items that are checked out, UNTHSC patrons who place a hold request for the Library’s copy may get faster results than by using Interlibrary Loan.
-Contact the Service Desk for assistance with hold requests, or log into your Library Catalog Borrowing Account to place a hold on an item.
+For owned items that are checked out, UNTHSC patrons who place a hold request for the library’s copy may get faster results than by using Interlibrary Loan.
+Contact the Service Desk for assistance with hold requests, or log into your Borrowing Account to place a hold on an item.

 Everyone using the service needs an account.
 Your account allows you to receive articles online and track your request history, and it provides us with your contact information for billing.
 Your account information is confidential and we will never share it with a third party.

-- The request forms on Lewis Library’s website.
-You must complete the free, one-time User Registration for Document Delivery & Interlibrary Loan process before submitting a request.
-If you already have an account, log in and select the appropriate request form.
+- Complete the free, one-time User Registration for Document Delivery & Interlibrary Loan before submitting a request.
+If you already have an account, log in to your Document Delivery/Interlibrary Loan account and select the appropriate request form.

-- In person at the Lewis Library Service Desk.
+- Come by the Lewis Library Service Desk.

 If you are requesting rush processing, please note this on request forms and follow up with a phone call or a fax.

 - Non-circulating materials such as reference books, bound periodicals, and complete issues of periodicals